itsliamdowd/Redact/README.md

 4. create a .env file with your huggingface access token like ACCESS_TOKEN = ""
 5. run app.py
 6. open your browser to http://127.0.0.1:5000

+## Roadmap
+1. Recognizing and redacting more types of sensitive information
+2. Adding selection for different models
+3. Allowing custom data to be redacted by the user per document
+4. Improving file processing speed and ease of use